sagar1024/LearnerPro/README.md

 ## Authors

-This project was developed alongwith Gabriel Kelvin as a part of our coursework during our Masters in Computer Science.
+This project was developed Sagar Gurung alongwith Gabriel Kelvin as a part of our coursework during our Masters in Computer Science.